 It is imperative to have accurately checked all aspects of the environment within which these chemicals are handled so that you can be assured that everything will operate smoothly, correctly and safely.

-However, this service doesn’t just refer to the chemicals themselves but to the building that this is conducted in, the equipment used to do it and anything else that can be found in the vicinity.
+However, this thermal imaging service, using thermal cameras, doesn’t just refer to the chemicals themselves but to the building that this is conducted in, the equipment used to do it and anything else that can be found in the vicinity.

 Avoid undesirable reactions with chemical thermography

-There are many industries that use chemicals in some form or another and so many different ways that we can use our thermal imaging camera surveys to give you the complete rundown of information that you require.
+There are many industries that use chemicals in some form or another and so many different ways that we can use our thermal imaging survey to give you the complete rundown of information that you require.

 This service works wonders for many different aspects that are found in the equipment used for chemical handling and these can include; furnaces, smoke ducts, chimneys, pipelines, boiler systems, pressurised valves and process ovens.
+Of course when it comes to temperature control, our services such as heat loss surveys or thermal imaging leak detection can work wonders too.
 Any one of these can have parts that have the potential to go wrong through failure or deterioration and if they were to go wrong, it could have catastrophic consequences.

-Avoid catastrophe, expense and injury by assuring yourself that everything is in tip-top shape with our chemical thermography survey service.
+Avoid catastrophe, expense and injury by assuring yourself that everything is in tip-top shape with our chemical thermography inspection service.

 A thermal imaging, or FLIR, camera works by detecting the infrared radiation of a given object, person or animal based on the surface temperature.
 Due to this, and the fact that this practice is both non-contact and non-invasive it means that there are many applications and uses for this excellent technology.